tinganchen/Pytorch-from-Dataloader-to-Visualization/README.md

 # Pytorch-from-Dataloader-to-Visualization
 Complete workflow for image classification in Pytorch.

-What to learn in this notebook?
+What to learn in this repository?

 1. Import dataset and load it as batches
 2. CNN model